Skip to main content

 Communication Layer

-The frontend and backend communicate through two distinct channels:
+The frontend and backend communicate through several channels:

 WebSocket